openedx/xblock-drag-and-drop-v2/README.md

 standard mode, the feedback text is displayed in a popup after the learner drops the item on a zone - the success feedback is shown if the item is dropped on a correct zone, while the error feedback is shown when dropping the item on an incorrect drop zone.
-In assessment mode, the success and error feedback texts are not used.
+In assessment mode, the success feedback texts are not used, while error feedback texts are shown when learner submits a solution.

 You can select any number of zones for an item to belong to using the checkboxes; all zones defined in the previous step are available.